DavidGugea/OOP-In-JavaScript/README.md

 Writing the methods inside the constructor function has the same effect as writing them inside the prototype of the constructor function.
 The reason why you should never write methods inside the constructor function directly is that it makes everything slower.
 Every time you make an new instance of the new object, the methods will be created again for each instance.
-On the other side, writing the methods in the prototype of the constructor function makes everything faster.
+On the other side, writing the methods in the prototype of the constructor function makes everything faster since the methods aren't created every time you make a new instace, they will just pe searched on the prototype chain from the current object so they will only be created once which is very beneficial for the memory and time efficiency.
 On top of everything being faster, thinking about the prototype chain it makes things easier to follow and to structure.

 This is how writing methods works ( as we've already said, we write methods in the prototype property only ):